tqnguyen19it3/WatzChatty/README.md

 # WatzChatty
 This is a WebRTC (chatting)
-+>add inside 'file' folder in static folder
++>add 'file' folder in 'static' folder